-While the Center for Disease Control (CDC) placed a hold on the rents, the owners of the mortgages still have to pay.
+While the Center for Disease Control (CDC) placed a hold on evictions, the owners of the mortgages still have to pay.
 This fact sounds very obvious, but they do have to pay, because those mortgages were sold with the idea that they would be repaid.
-The institutions that own the mortgages don’t care about the CDC halting rent, as long as they get paid.
+The institutions that own the mortgages don’t care about the CDC halting evictions, as long as they get paid.

 Mortgage Back Securities, how the wealthy plays with your retirement